Noble-Lab/mokapot-analyses/README.md

 ### Requirements
-**Operating System:** Our code was written for CentOS7 Linux machines, but should be compatible with MacOS and other Linux distributions as well.
-The code is unlikely to work on
+**Operating System:** Our code was written for CentOS7 Linux machines, but should be compatible other Linux distributions as well.
+The code is unlikely to work on Windows and may need slight changes for MacOS.
-Windows.

 **Hardware:** To most accurately reproduce our results, a 12-core machine with a minimum of 32 Gb of memory should be used.